mtgjson/mtgjson-website/CONTRIBUTING.md

 ## Pull Requests

 We like to keep our history as clearly labeled as possible.
-Here are some examples of PR title formats we appreciate:
+Here are some examples of PR title formats we appreciate but are not strict about:

-- `issue/123: fixed bug.` "issue" is a branch which PR handles something where an issue was opened
+- `issue/123: Fixed bug`: "issue" is a branch which a PR handles something where an issue was opened
-- `ni/documentation_updates: updated README.` "ni" is branch which PR handles something with no open issue
+- `NS/documentation_updates: Updated README`: "NS" is a branch which a PR handles something with no open issue

 Be sure to squash all commits and remove any commit messages that are unclear.
-Keep the commit title clear and concise.
+Keep the commit title exact and concise.